guzmanwolfrank/QuantTrading/Backtests/Pivot_Strat/readme.md

 ## Project Objectives

-To develop and implement an automated trading algorithm on the OANDA FX brokerage platform, utilizing the EURUSD Pivot Strategy to generate buy and sell signals based on the price of the close relative to the intraday pivot point.
+To develop and implement a backtest for an algorithm on the OANDA FX brokerage platform, utilizing the EURUSD Pivot Strategy to generate buy and sell signals based on the price of the close relative to the intraday pivot point.